stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

     $GOPATH/bin

 Close the Terminal and open it again for the changes to take effect.
-Then use *go get* to install [golint](https://github.com/golang/lint):

-    go get -u github.com/golang/lint/golint

 ## rustup for Rust Development ##